fractaledmind/solid_errors/README.md

 config.solid_errors.email_subject_prefix = "[#{Rails.application.name}][#{Rails.env}]"
 ```

 If you have set `send_emails` to `true` and have set an `email_to` address, Solid Errors will send an email notification when an error first occurs.
-Subsequence occurrences of the error will not trigger additional emails to be sent.
-However, if an error is resolved and then reoccurs, an email will be sent, again, on the first reoccurrence of the error.
+Subsequent occurrences of the error will not trigger additional emails to be sent; however, if an error is resolved and then reoccurs, an email will be sent, again, on the first reoccurrence of the error.

 If you have not set `send_emails` to `true` or have not set an `email_to` address, Solid Errors will not send any email notifications.